-2 Must take two (2) courses in history, literature, or foreign language.
+Math placement testing may determine additional math prerequisites in addition to the math specified for this degree program.
+Must take two (2) courses in history, literature, or foreign language.
 The other three credits will be in one of the other two areas including Art and Music